open-sauced/docs/docs/features/insights.md

 To learn more about how to use Insights, check out our [Maintainers Guide](../maintainers/maintainers-guide.md) and our [Understanding Insights Data](../maintainers/understanding-insights.md) pages.

-## Sharing your your insight page with your teammates
+## Sharing Your Insights Page with Your Teammates

 After you've created your insights page, share it with your team.
 An insight page is a dashboard containing selected repositories that you and your team can get insights from.